daormar/debasher/doc/design_doc_resident.md

 enough, because the framework delivers each message as it arrives, with no join across ports.

+A module cannot tell a replay from the first execution: `process_data` gets the same calls, in the same order, and nothing says which of the two is running, so that neither the node state nor what it sends can depend on it.
+The one thing that has to differ, the pace of a node that emits on its own, is in the framework: `sleep(seconds)` waits `seconds` when called from `process_data`, does not wait while the node replays its log, where the pace of the first execution has no use and would only delay the recovery, and returns early once the node is told to stop, so that a stop is not delayed either.
+Only when the next step comes changes.

 How a node finishes for good is not defined yet: `run()` returns only on a stop signal, and a stop sends no `CLOSE` (see "A node that finishes for good" in Future work).